Skip to Content

 • Install the update.

-Once the app is updated, launch it, turn on the Oculus headset, and see if the problem persists.
+Once the app is updated, launch it, turn on the Oculus headset, and see if the issue recurs.

 Update the Oculus Quest Software